locomotivemtl/charcoal-app/README.md

 	- Factories are provided for Action, Module, Routable, Route, Script, ServiceProvider, Template and Widget
 - [`locomotivemtl/charcoal-view`](https://github.com/locomotivemtl/charcoal-view)
 	- Template controllers will typically load a _View_ object  (or a _Renderer_, for PSR7 / Slim compatibility) and render a template.
-	- An engine should also be installed.
+	- A rendering engine should also be installed.
 This can be:
 		- Mustache (default, recommended)
 		- Twig
 		- or simple PHP templates.